Samsung/kflat/doc/Startup_Linux.md

 ls /sys/kernel/debug/kflat
 ```

 For security reasons, access to this node is restricted only to processes with `CAP_SYS_RAWIO` capability.
-In case, your application failed to interact with kflat due to `EPERM` (Permission Denied) error, ensure you have the necessary capabilities (ex. by using `sudo`).
+In case, your application fails to interact with kflat due to `EPERM` (Permission Denied) error, ensure you have the necessary capabilities (ex. by using `sudo`).

 ## Running KFLAT tests
 Once `kflat` module has been successfully loaded into kernel, you might test it by running a set of basic tests compiled into the module.
 In order to run the test, use `./kflattest` app located in `tools/` directory.